stellar-deprecated/docs/learn/integration-guides/anchor.md

 function handleRequestWithdrawal(userID, assetAmount, assetCode, assetIssuer, destinationAddress) {
   // This should be done in an atomic transaction db.transaction(function() {
-    // Read the user's balance from the gateway's database var userBalance = getBalance('userID', assetCode, assetIssuer);
+    // Read the user's balance from the anchor's database var userBalance = getBalance('userID', assetCode, assetIssuer);

     // Check that user has the required amount